BlueBrain/circuit-build/doc/source/faq.rst

  * tracking the needed updates (if some file changed, all its dependencies would be re-generated automatically)
  * running tasks in parallel
  * possibility to run tasks locally as well as with with SLURM
- * creating reproducible environments for tasks using `BBP archive S/W modules <https://bbpteam.epfl.ch/project/spaces/display/BBPHPC/BBP+ARCHIVE+SOFTWARE+MODULES>`_
+ * creating reproducible environments for tasks using BBP modules

 This could be considered an intermediate step towards more general workflow engine developed by NSE team.